Determining Reaction Order Using Rate Data

 The data from a reaction order experiment is analyzed using a variety of statistical methods.
 The most common methods include:

-- Non-linear regression: Non-linear regression is used to fit the data to a non-linear integrated rate law.
-The parameters of the rate law are then used to determine the reaction order.
+- Non-linear regression: Non-linear regression is used to fit the data to a non-linear integrated rate law, particularly useful when the data doesn't fit a simple linear model.

 Applications